 Breast Augmentation (MTF) Top Surgery

 Male to female breast augmentation, or MTF top surgey, procedures shape male breasts to female.
+Sometimnes referred to as, "chest feminization surgery," the goal of male to female top surgery is to give a person a more female-looking chest.
 Implants are placed under your chest muscle to provide fuller, firmer, female breasts.
 Prior to scheduling your surgery, we will require a letter from your therapist documenting how long you have been in therapy.
 A minimum of 3 months of therapy is required.
-See FAQs and photos of male to female breast augmentation surgery performed by Dr. Johnson.

 Saline implants have a silicone outer shell and are filled with saline solution at the time of your surgery.
 This allows for a smaller incision.
 We use FDA approved saline implants from Allergan and Mentor.

 Silicone or gel implants have a silicone outer shell and are pre-filled with a cohesive silicone.
 We use FDA approved gel implants from Allergan, Mentor, and Sientra.

 MTF Top Surgery FAQs

 Am I a good candidate for MTF breast augmentation?

 During your consultation, Dr. Johnson will provide you with her expert opinion as to whether a breast augmentation with implants is a good option for you.
 She will help you decide which size and shape would fit you best.
 The risks and benefits and possible complications of surgery will all be discussed.
 Once you are fully informed, you will be able to determine whether having breast augmentation surgery is for you.

 What do I need to schedule MTF top surgery consultation?

 In order to schedule a consultation, you will need the following: